-3.2.3 Mixed Development in Zone B2: Long Jetty Village Centre (Four Storey)
+4.6.3.2.3 Mixed Development in Zone B2: Long Jetty Village Centre (Four Storey)

-Figure 12 Building envelope for four storey mixed use development in Zone B2 - Local Centre at Long Jetty Village Centre (refer Figure 7)
+Figure 12 Building envelope for four storey mixed use development in Zone B2E1 - Local Centre at Long Jetty Village Centre (refer Figure 7)

-To maintain amenity new facades facing any street should have a two storey appearance
+• To maintain amenity new facades facing any street should have a two storey appearance

-- a Maximum building height shall be according to provisions of Clause 4.3 of WLEP 2013. - b Buildings and any basements to have a zero setback from building lines which are defined by a road widening setback, or by a site's boundaries which face a secondary street or a lane. - c Third and fourth storeys to be setback from any building line by a minimum of 5m. - d Buildings may have a zero setback from any boundary that is shared with another mixed development in zone B2.
+- a Maximum building height shall be according to provisions of Clause 4.3 and 4.3 A of Central Coast LEP 20221. - b Buildings and any basements to have a zero setback from building lines which are defined by a road widening setback, or by a site's boundaries which face a secondary street or a lane. - c Third and fourth storeys to be setback from any building line by a minimum of 5m. - d Buildings may have a zero setback from any boundary that is shared with another mixed development in zone B2.

-To ensure all development accommodates future widening of The Entrance Road

-- a Developments shall be setback from existing front boundaries by the distance which is specified by the NSW Roads and Maritime Services in order to accommodate future widening. - b Land within the road widening setback shall be dedicated to the NSW Roads and Maritime Services, without cost.
+• To ensure all development accommodates future widening of The Entrance Road a Developments shall be setback from existing front boundaries by the distance which is specified by the NSW Roads and Maritime Services in order to accommodate future widening.